 Where does the money go?

-The funds are being held in trust for the seven nations by RAVEN, an established Victoria-based legal defence fund with a focus on First Nation’s legal efforts.
+The funds are being held in trust for the four nations by RAVEN, an small-but-mighty organization with a focus on access to justice for Indigenous Nations.
 RAVEN stands for Respecting Aboriginal Values and Environmental Needs.
 RAVEN will distribute funds equally between the nations involved.
-Ten per cent of the funds are held to cover the costs of running campaigns like this.
-As a non-profit, charitable organization, if costs are met then all remaining funds go into the pool toward the legal costs.
+Fifteen per cent of the funds are held to cover the costs of running campaigns like this.
+As a non-profit, charitable organization, RAVEN issues tax receipts to donors in both Canada and the United States.

-Can I donate to the other First Nations who have launched legal challenges?
+Can I donate to the other Indigenous Nations who have launched legal challenges?

 Absolutely.
 Simply contact the nation you wish to support.

 Why is Sierra Club BC involved in this initiative?